-My name is Chris Evans.
-I live within the Muhlenberg community with a wonderful wife, who is also a teacher, and two energetic children.
+I live in the Muhlenberg community with a wonderful wife, who is also a teacher, and two energetic children.
 I have a strong passion for teaching and love what RMCTC represents to its community.

-Education B.A., Elementary Education
+Education

-Certifications & Awards

-Special Education teaching certificate Serve Safe Certification First Aid/CPR Certification
+B.A., Elementary Education Certifications and Awards Special Education teaching certificate Serve Safe Certification First Aid/CPR Certification